Knowing Better Versus Doing Better

 99% of us understand the words, while Mr Shortcuts is sure you agree that eighty percent of us don’t get it.

-How could the Shortcuts Way For Life, or the Universe, fail to admire those who do?
+How could the Shortcuts Way of Living, or the Universe, fail to admire those who do?

 You've reached the world's most empowering website.